-sonal cycle.
-Although the seasonal amplitude is relatively small in comparison to the mean value and to amplitudes observed in other oceanic regions, the spatial distribution of the amplitude shows a distinct spatial distribution.
-The amplitudes of SST, SAL, and, %T (Figure 5) are highest in the nearshore zones and tend to decrease offshore.
-In the cases of SAL and %T, these zones are located near Marina Del Rey, indicating that Ballona Creek acts as a main source of seasonal variations for both salinity and turbidity.
+Figs. 5 and 6 illustrate the spatial distribution of the amplitude and phasing of the mean seasonal cycle (coefficients k and φ in Eq.
+(1)) of SST, SAL, ΔO_2 , and Tr over the SMB area.
+In general, the seasonal amplitudes of all parameters are of similar magnitude as the SD (Fig. 4), suggesting that most of the total variability is caused by the seasonal cycle.
+Although, the seasonal amplitude is generally relatively small in comparison to the mean value and to the amplitudes observed in other oceanic regions, the spatial distribution of the amplitude shows distinct spatial distribution.
+The amplitudes of SST, SAL, and Tr (Fig. 5) are highest in the nearshore zones and tend to decrease offshore.
+In the cases of SAL and Tr, these zones are located near Marina del Rey, indicating that Ballona Creek acts as a main source of seasonal variations of both salinity and turbidity.
 The seasonal amplitude of the oxygen anomaly is of about equal magnitude as the mean, and with a pattern that resembles that of the mean.
-The Ballona Creek region differs in that regard in that the seasonal amplitude of ΔO_2 is strongly suppressed relative to the rest of the Bay.
+The Ballona Creek region differs in that regard in that its seasonal amplitude of ΔO_2 is strongly suppressed relative to the rest of the Bay.